loreanvictor/riss/README.md

 - Any interaction is content, and should be treated as such.
 - This means interactions can be published and syndicated as any other static web content, i.e. via [RSS feeds][rss].

 For example, I see a post that I like.
 It might be some blog post on a personal blog, some post on Reddit or Hacker News, some YouTube video, etc. I can "like it", as in publishing a post in my own feed that says "I liked this post".
-I can even comment on it, which will be another post by me, with a link (perhaps in the post, and in my feed, to the original post).
-I might even follow the original author, which again will be a post in my feed.
+I can even comment on it, which will be another post by me, with a link (perhaps in the post, and in my feed) to the original post.
+I might even follow the original author, which again will be a post in my feed with a link to their corresponding feed.

 The core extension of RISS is the **[Social Context][social-context]** extension, which specifies how a feed entry, which is the result of interaction with some other content, to specify if that in a standardized manner.
 This provides the following benefits:
 - **Distributed Network**: participation in the network merely requires the ability to host a static file at a set URL (the feed).